GEOLYTIX/mapp/foss4g_workshop/getting_started.md

 PORT=3001 DIR="/hello" TITLE="Hello OSM!" node express.js
 ```

 The test instance is now accessible on `localhost:3001/hello`.
-The `TITLE` environment variable value will provided to the application view.
+The `TITLE` environment variable value will be provided to the application view.

 The express.js script will look for an `.env` file and assign the environment variables from this file to the node process.

 ## VSCODE

 Personally I work almost exclusively with [VSCODE](https://code.visualstudio.com/).
 You can open the cloned repository folder in VSCODE and create a launch file to customize run and debug.
-Chose the node.js debugger for your launch.json.
+Choose the node.js debugger for your launch.json.

-You can copy following configurations into your launch.json
+You can copy the following configurations into your launch.json

 ```json
 {